sebastian-uriel-flores/terraform-azure-net-api/README.md

 ## 2. Setting up your Terraform client in GitHub Actions

 Before the GitHub Actions workflow can issue a Terraform Client, you must create a Terraform API Token.
-To do this, first create a Terraform Cloud Account, following the steps in this [Terraform Tutorial](https://learn.hashicorp.com/tutorials/terraform/cloud-sign-up?in=terraform/cloud-get-started#create-an-account)
+To do this, first create a Terraform Cloud Account, following the steps in this [Terraform Tutorial](https://learn.hashicorp.com/tutorials/terraform/cloud-sign-up?in=terraform/cloud-get-started#create-an-account).
-Next, Sign In into your Terraform Cloud Account, and go to the following link to create an API Token: [API Tokens](https://app.terraform.io/app/settings/tokens)
+Next, Sign In to your Terraform Cloud Account, and go to the following link to create an API Token: [API Tokens](https://app.terraform.io/app/settings/tokens)
 Now, touch the **Create API Token**  button and write a name for the API Token:
 ![image](https://user-images.githubusercontent.com/5461235/192148683-eb844f9c-1c3d-4e01-9722-cb2dc220fcbb.png)
 ![image](https://user-images.githubusercontent.com/5461235/192148716-84c1c8ad-aed5-4fd4-a3c6-96d8480ece2f.png)